 If your tub is against a back wall and there is no access to the tap fittings, you are in trouble and in reality, there is nothing that you can do about it without causing some damage somewhere.

-There really is only 2 options and I’m sure that you are not going to like either, but this should have definitely been thought about before the bath was installed this way.
+There really are only 2 options and I’m sure that you are not going to like either, but this should have definitely been thought about before the bath was installed this way.
 I would put this down to poor planning/ plumbing or, someone ignored the plumber’s advice and now you are left to pick up the pieces.

 One – Cut Access from the Next Room